 So, where does that leave us?

-At Local Tea Company we have many fruit and/or herbal infusions or Tisanes to choose from.
-There is simply no excuse not to drink great caffeine free tea these days.
+At Local Tea Company, we have many fruit and/or herbal infusions or Tisanes to choose from.
+There is no excuse for not drinking great caffeine-free tea these days.

-Notice I said CAFFEINE FREE not de-caffeinated.
-Whilst not ‘true teas’ made from Camellia sinensis, there is no caffeine to be removed.
+Notice I said CAFFEINE-FREE, not de-caffeinated.
+Because there is no ‘true tea’ made from Camellia sinensis, there is no caffeine to be removed.
 De-caffeinated tea must go through a process to remove the caffeine that naturally occurs in tea leaves.
 And no method removes 100% of the caffeine, so the beverage still has up to 5% caffeine content.

 There is still uncertainty about how these methods alter the polyphenols and the antioxidant properties in tea.
-In my opinion, the health benefits have been compromised and I seek teas with maximum health advantages.
-So, I turn to botanicals, that is herbal or fruit infusions also referred to as tisanes.
+Above all, the health benefits have been compromised, and I seek teas with maximum health advantages.
+So, I turn to botanicals, herbal or fruit infusions, also referred to as tisanes.

 Local Tea Company carries 8 unique Rooibos teas and is our most popular category.
-Selby Select is our ‘home tea’, and we have added an Organic Red Rooibos as well as an herbal Rooibos to celebrate Bertha Palmer, pioneering Sarasota woman.
+Selby Select is our ‘home tea’, and we have added an Organic Red Rooibos and an herbal Rooibos to celebrate Bertha Palmer, a pioneering Sarasota woman.

-Honeybush (Cyclopia intermedia) is a definite favorite at Local Coffee + Tea especially for evening time.
-This is a very soothing and calming tea with a unique cedar or sandalwood flavor.
-Also, Chocolate Honeybush is a great option to satisfy the after meal cravings for something sweet.
+Honeybush (Cyclopia intermedia) is a definite favorite at Local Tea Co., especially for evening time.
+This tea is very soothing and calming with a unique cedar or sandalwood flavor.
+Also, Chocolate Honeybush is a great option to satisfy the after-meal cravings for something sweet.

-Then there are the fruit infusions like Peach Paradise, Organic Red Berries or Mote Beach Tea (created to honor Mote Laboratories here in Sarasota) Vibrant and refreshing beverages all, especially iced.
+After that, there are the fruit infusions or caffeine-free tisanes like Peach Paradise, Organic Red Berries, or Mote Beach Tea (created to honor Mote Laboratories here in Sarasota), Vibrant and refreshing beverages all, especially iced.
 Excellent alternatives to sodas or other sweet beverages, especially for children.

-There really is a tea for all occasions and personal tastes.
-Try blending your very own caffeine free beverage with some of these amazing teas.
+In conclusion, there really is a tea for all occasions and personal tastes.
+Try blending your very own caffeine-free tisanes with some of these amazing teas.
 If you discover a winner be sure to let us know so we can share!